 “I hope it is true that a man can die and yet not only live in others but give them life, and not only life, but that great consciousness of life.” -Jack Kerouac

-You do not deserve to feel alone or to be in pain, and it does not have to be like this.
-You are not alone.
+There is a way (through finding true self-compassion, your own intuition and your own courage) to get into alignment with your artist, with your authentic creative life, with your Soul.
 I’m an integrative, EMDR-trained, licensed psychotherapist in Hayes Valley.
 I provide very client-centered, and sometimes charmingly casual psychotherapy that is geared towards getting to the root of what is causing your current distress, and actual healing or shifting that, on your terms and at your pace.
 “Getting to the root” does involve looking at the past, but we will also look at the present, and get excited about the future.
 Excellent for people who want lots of insight (into the way the past informs the present, but also at the level of dream work and transpersonal psychology), but who don’t want to be in therapy forever.
+I’m constantly adding to my clinical toolbox, and therefore, my approach is intuitive, eclectic, and ever-evolving.
 Video visits and evening and weekend hours available.
-I have tea, art supplies, oracle cards, and can do your natal chart just for fun 🙂 Free 20-minute consultations offered.
+I have tea, art supplies, oracle cards, and a fellow artist soul 🙂 Free 20-minute consultations offered, if you’re curious (click the link below).

 Annalise Oatman, MA, LCSW 88254